 The evolution of smartwatches

 The modern smartwatch feels like a product of existential necessity like the wristwatch realized it was becoming obsolete and actively decided to evolve to fight off obsolescence.
 After all, with the total societal takeover of smartphones, the wristwatch’s main function – telling time – was no longer strictly needed.

 In reality, the smartwatch was always going to be the next step in watch evolution, and the roots of the technology stretch further back than you probably realize.
 Tech-heavy fiction ranging from James Bond to Star Trek has long featured wristwatch-like devices that function in unusual, helpful ways, but in the real world, multi-function wristwatches have traveled a rocky road to reach the stylish moment they’re now in.

 Starting in the 1920s and progressing into the 21st century, watchmakers have experimented with stuffing extra features into watches, including analog maps, mini-TVs and radios, a memo-taker (requiring an attachable keyboard), and, yes, even caller ID.
 Some features, like calculators, became fun novelties but hardly standard.

 Many of these features were ahead of their time, while others just weren’t all that practical.
 Every attempt at a multifunction watch, though, was a necessary (more or less) stage in the evolution of the smartwatch.

 The first smartwatches

-The first big waves for smartwatch technology came as a result of an unknown company raising money on Kickstarter.
-The makers of the Pebble watch raised over $10 million from April to May of 2012, making it the most successful Kickstarter campaign up to that time and a genuine populist phenomenon.
+The first big wave for smartwatch technology came as a result of an unknown company raising money on Kickstarter.
+The makers of the Pebble watch raised over $10 million from April to May of 2012, making it the most successful crowdsourcing campaign up to that time and a genuine populist phenomenon.

 The creators took suggestions from the backers to help decide which features and apps would be included and the first Pebble smartwatch was released in January of 2013.